teax: gap filler for Gitea's CLI

 # pipx (recommended for CLI tools)

-teax reads auth from tea's config (~/.config/tea/config.yml), so if tea works, teax works.
-No separate setup.
+pipx install git+https://github.com/simoninglis/teax.git teax reads auth from tea's config (~/.config/tea/config.yml), so if tea works, teax works without separate setup.

 The philosophy